-8 Hot IT Hiring Trends — and 8 Going Cold
+8 Hot IT Hiring Trends ai??i?? and 8 Going Cold

-One thing hasn’t changed this year: Recruiting top talent is still difficult for most firms, and demand greatly outstrips supply.
-That’s influencing many of the areas we looked at, including compensation and retention.
+One thing hasnai??i??t changed this year: Recruiting top talent is still difficult for most firms, and demand greatly outstrips supply.
+Thatai??i??s influencing many of the areas we looked at, including compensation and retention.

-Whether you’re looking to expand your team or job searching yourself, read on to see which IT hiring practices are trending and which ones are falling out of favor.
+Whether youai??i??re looking to expand your team or job searching yourself, read on to see which IT hiring practices are trending and which ones are falling out of favor.

 Hot: Workplace flexibility

-“Being able to work from home — from a coffee shop, or carving out a day or two as part of a longer vacation — is increasing,” says Jeb Ory, CEO of Washington, D.C.-based Phone2Action.
-“Technology mobility is here to stay, and companies need a combination of in-office workplaces and flexible remote work options.”
+ai???Being able to work from home ai??i?? from a coffee shop, or carving out a day or two as part of a longer vacation ai??i?? is increasing,ai??? says Jeb Ory, CEO of Washington, D.C.-based Phone2Action. ai???Technology mobility is here to stay, and companies need a combination of in-office workplaces and flexible remote work options.ai???

 In the tech industry, remote work is essentially an expectation in 2017, says Lynette Estrada, director of global talent acquisition at Nutanix.

-“We’ve seen workplace flexibility become a major trend for the tech industry, both in IT and across all job functions,” Estrada says.
-At her own company, “employees are encouraged to talk to their managers about flexible time, including working at home during the week or leaving early on occasion for external commitments,” Estrada says.
-The aim is to achieve greater work-life balance, she says — which can help with retention and stems burnout.
+ai???Weai??i??ve seen workplace flexibility become a major trend for the tech industry, both in IT and across all job functions,ai???
+Estrada says.
+At her own company, ai???employees are encouraged to talk to their managers about flexible time, including working at home during the week or leaving early on occasion for external commitments,ai???
+Estrada says.
+The aim is to achieve greater work-life balance, she says ai??i?? which can help with retention and stems burnout.

 Cold: Full-time remote work

-While workplace flexibility — including working at satellite offices — are on the rise, fully remote work situations aren’t nearly as common.
-IBM, Yahoo, Reddit and HP are some of the notable examples of companies that pulled workers back to the office — unless certain workers had a specific need to work remotely full time.
+While workplace flexibility ai??i?? including working at satellite offices ai??i?? are on the rise, fully remote work situations arenai??i??t nearly as common.
+IBM, Yahoo, Reddit and HP are some of the notable examples of companies that pulled workers back to the office ai??i?? unless certain workers had a specific need to work remotely full time.

-“When it comes to IT hiring, we’re seeing a trend toward building teams of 100 percent on-site, full-time employees,” says Ory.
-“Software companies are focusing on building out teams to address the varied technical and product needs they have — and a key element to a high-performing team is building trust, which comes most easily from working together, in close proximity, day in, day out.”
+ai???When it comes to IT hiring, weai??i??re seeing a trend toward building teams of 100 percent on-site, full-time employees,ai??? says Ory. ai???Software companies are focusing on building out teams to address the varied technical and product needs they have ai??i?? and a key element to a high-performing team is building trust, which comes most easily from working together, in close proximity, day in, day out.ai???

-Obviously office-based work isn’t a one-size-fits-all solution.
+Obviously office-based work isnai??i??t a one-size-fits-all solution.
 Some companies report increased productivity using a fully distributed staff.
-And turnover, one-off projects, and some specialized, short-term needs will continue to require contractors — some on site but often working remotely — to quickly adopt the best available talent.
+And turnover, one-off projects, and some specialized, short-term needs will continue to require contractors ai??i?? some on site but often working remotely ai??i?? to quickly adopt the best available talent.

-“There needs to be a balance,” says Colin Doherty, CEO of Fuze, which makes audio and video cloud-based communication collaboration tools.
-“In the traditional office environment, leaders had physical evidence of who was engaged and disengaged based on who showed up when, observing what was on people’s screens, and other visual cues,” he says.
-“The real challenge for companies is less about whether or not employees need to be in the office and more about how you can foster engagement regardless of where they get work done.”
+ai???There needs to be a balance,ai??? says Colin Doherty, CEO of Fuze, which makes audio and video cloud-based communication collaboration tools. ai???In the traditional office environment, leaders had physical evidence of who was engaged and disengaged based on who showed up when, observing what was on peopleai??i??s screens, and other visual cues,ai??? he says. ai???The real challenge for companies is less about whether or not employees need to be in the office and more about how you can foster engagement regardless of where they get work done.ai???

 Hot: Blended workforces/flexible staffing

-Blended IT groups offer a standard baseline of full-time staff, with the option to add — or dial back — contractors as needed.
+Blended IT groups offer a standard baseline of full-time staff, with the option to add ai??i?? or dial back ai??i?? contractors as needed.

-Ed Szofer, CEO of outsourcing software provider SenecaGlobal, says he’s seeing more hybrid models, including a mix of offshoring with IT teams.
-“This addresses the shortage in technical skills, and provides those companies with a stable and flexible source of world-class technologists.”
+Ed Szofer, CEO of outsourcing software provider SenecaGlobal, says heai??i??s seeing more hybrid models, including a mix of offshoring with IT teams. ai???This addresses the shortage in technical skills, and provides those companies with a stable and flexible source of world-class technologists.ai???

-“The gig economy continues to disrupt the notion of traditional business models and the industry as a whole,” says Daisy Hernandez, global VP of product management at SAP.
-“More established, larger companies are taking notice as they examine ways to take some of the benefits of the gig economy and experiment or evaluate how to incorporate to new areas of their businesses.
-However, there are some sobering realities of the challenges and downsides of the gig economy that are also surfacing.”
+ai???The gig economy continues to disrupt the notion of traditional business models and the industry as a whole,ai??? says Daisy Hernandez, global VP of product management at SAP. ai???More established, larger companies are taking notice as they examine ways to take some of the benefits of the gig economy and experiment or evaluate how to incorporate to new areas of their businesses.
+However, there are some sobering realities of the challenges and downsides of the gig economy that are also surfacing.ai???

 For all the benefits in ease of hiring, speed and scale, Hernandez also notes drawbacks, like the lack of benefits and career growth, and some less-obvious problems.

-“Companies built on the gig economy model also have to deal with the constant revolving door of contractors challenging them with the continual onboarding of new contractors, scheduling logistics, and inconsistency in either availability or quality,” she says.
-“The jury is still out around the initial hype of whether the gig economy will take over or be applied to all kinds of industries, roles, and jobs.”
+ai???Companies built on the gig economy model also have to deal with the constant revolving door of contractors challenging them with the continual onboarding of new contractors, scheduling logistics, and inconsistency in either availability or quality,ai??? she says. ai???The jury is still out around the initial hype of whether the gig economy will take over or be applied to all kinds of industries, roles, and jobs.ai???

 Hot: Soft skills

-John Pollak, VP of people and talent at Keeper Security, has some advice for hiring managers: “Screen for character and skill,” he says.
-“It’s especially true at startups where every hire has immense impact.
+John Pollak, VP of people and talent at Keeper Security, has some advice for hiring managers: ai???Screen for character and skill,ai??? he says. ai???Itai??i??s especially true at startups where every hire has immense impact.
 We help people build skills.
-Character and attitude are difficult to change.”
+Character and attitude are difficult to change.ai???

-“In hot tech markets like Seattle and the Bay Area, the pain is particularly acute so companies are falling victim to short-term thinking,” says Manny Medina, CEO of Seattle-based Outreach, and a former Amazon and Microsoft executive.
-“They compete by offering crazy packages to attract star players but it’s fraught with peril in the long term.
-You run into all kinds of issues around leveling and over time it leads to discontent on the team.”
+ai???In hot tech markets like Seattle and the Bay Area, the pain is particularly acute so companies are falling victim to short-term thinking,ai??? says Manny Medina, CEO of Seattle-based Outreach, and a former Amazon and Microsoft executive. ai???They compete by offering crazy packages to attract star players but itai??i??s fraught with peril in the long term.
+You run into all kinds of issues around leveling and over time it leads to discontent on the team.ai???

-“HR needs to focus on communicating purpose, not just offering perks,” says Keeper Security’s Pollak.
-“Eighty percent of employees are not in their dream job.
-So that means, the last 5-10 years of throwing ping pong tables and dry cleaning at employees hasn’t worked.”
+ai???HR needs to focus on communicating purpose, not just offering perks,ai??? says Keeper Securityai??i??s Pollak. ai???Eighty percent of employees are not in their dream job.
+So that means, the last 5-10 years of throwing ping pong tables and dry cleaning at employees hasnai??i??t worked.ai???

 Hot: Security jobs